avocadoboi/avo/README.md

 ```

 ### Creating a custom view
 First of all, what exactly is a view?
 A view is a rectangle that can draw itself, and is used to create GUI components.
-If you want your view to react to mouse interactions, inherit AvoGUI::MouseEventListener, register it with getGUI()->addMouseEventListener(this) and override the mouse event methods that you want to use.
 If you want your view to react to keyboard events, inherit AvoGUI::KeyboardEventListener, register it with getGUI()->addKeyboardEventListener(this) and override the keyboard event methods.
 Look at the documentation in AvoGUI.hpp for more information.

 This is the structure of a custom View class.
 Every method that can be overridden by your view (assuming it only inherits AvoGUI::View) is shown here.
 ```cpp